What is DMZ? Call of Duty Warzone 2.0's new mode explained

 In DMZ, though, it's the opposite - a slow spread of radiation outward in a circle will force players to run into an ever-narrowing band of the map to stay clear of it.

-This only begins quite far into the match and is designed to force players to start planning their exfiltrations.
+This only begins quite far into the match (after about 20 minutes) and is designed to force players to start planning their exfiltrations.
 As each exfil point gets enveloped by the gas, it'll disappear, narrowing your options.

 However, before the entire map is covered a final exfil point will appear, giving players a dangerous last chance to escape.

-The radiation source will rotate each map for some randomness, as will exfiltration points.
+The radiation source rotates each run for some randomness, as do the exfiltration points.